Tech Features - Sidecut

 Sidecut is the arching shape that the outer rails of the board take from the wide points near the nose and tail toward the narrow point in the middle of the board.
 Sidecut dictates the board's turning functionality along with the personality of a snowboard.

 A true progressive sidecut consists of two or more radii blended together to accommodate the three stages of a turn.
-They provide easy turn initiation, while offering greater control and stability throughout the turn and maximum power when exiting.
+They provide easy turn initiation, while offering greater control and stability throughout the turn, and maximum power when exiting.

 Engineered specifically for deep powder riding, this radial sidecut is complemented by a tapered tail.
-This narrower tail section naturally sinks in the powder while wider nose section floats above the snow line.
+This narrower tail section naturally sinks in the powder while the wider nose section floats above the snow line.
 The result is less work and more fun as the board surfs on one smooth continual arc.

 All snowboard shapes are designed with four blend zones.
 This is the area after the sidecut ends and before the nose or tail shape starts.
 In this small section, the shape of the board must transition from a sidecut arc going one direction into the tip shape arc going in the opposite direction.
 This very important section of the board is similar to the steering system in your car.
 It's the driving force in initiating turns and determining where your board is going.
 A poorly designed blend zone will cause your board to be hooky or turn slowly, and could limit your ability to transition between edges.
 CAPiTA has taken the time to pay distinct attention to this detail; fine-tuning each and every board to make sure your riding experience is balanced and perfect.